oatlog/oatlog/doc/extended_abstract/main.typ

 #heading(numbering: none, [Abstract])

-// #TODO[rewritten and shorter abstract]

 We introduce oatlog, an e-graph engine implementing the egglog language.
-Oatlog is a Rust procedural macro that embeds EqSat theories into applications.
-// Like the egglog library,
-It is intended for equality saturation (EqSat) and is implemented as a relational database using semi-naive evaluation.
+Oatlog is intended for equality saturation (EqSat) and is implemented as a relational database using semi-naive evaluation.
-//
-// At the cost of some dynamism,
-Its ahead-of-time compilation of theories makes it easier to understand and debug theory synthesis as one can inspect the relatively readable generated Rust code.
-In particular, this greatly simplifies performance engineering for oatlog.
-Additionally,
-// although it is entirely
-// possible in an interpreter, the ahead-of-time architecture naturally lends itself to relation and whole-ruleset optimization.
-//
-Our experiments show that, /*in microbenchmarks,*/ oatlog is faster than egglog for small e-graphs and for fast-growing theories. /*Oatlog is in-progress work and lacks some features present in egglog, notably executing only specific rulesets, extraction and `:merge`.*/
+Concretely, oatlog is a Rust procedural macro that embeds EqSat theories into applications.
+We find that its ahead-of-time compilation of theories is a key asset, simplifying debugging and prototyping, improving our ability to practice performance engineering.
+Additionally, the ahead-of-time architecture naturally lends itself to relation and whole-ruleset optimization.
+Our experiments show that oatlog is faster than egglog for small e-graphs of less than about $10^5$ e-nodes.

 // We introduce oatlog, an e-graph engine implementing the egglog language.
 // Like the egglog library, it is intended for equality saturation (EqSat) and is implemented as a relational